John Buttery

-John Buttery (c.
-1829/31 – 29 November 1912) was a merchant operating in the Straits Settlements of Penang, Malacca and Singapore.
+John Buttery (1830 – 29 November 1912) was a merchant operating in the Straits Settlements of Penang, Malacca and Singapore.
 He was, at the time of his death, the senior partner of Sandilands, Buttery & Co.
 (Penang and Singapore), and John Buttery & Co.
 (London, transferred from Glasgow in 1875).

 It is uncertain exactly when John Buttery arrived in Straits Settlements or when he left, but his coming may have had to do with Walter Scott Lorrain, whose signature he (or his father) stood witness for, in Glasgow, when Lorrain gave notice of withdrawing from his partnership in Brown & Co., Penang, on 6 November 1847.

 James Scott and David Brown, 1800–1808

 Brown & Co. was established by David Brown, a qualified lawyer from Longformacus (Berwickshire, Scotland) who, when he arrived in Penang in 1800, helped sort out the financial problems plaguing the spice business of James Scott, Francis Light's former partner, who had overextended himself.
 And while Brown managed to extricate Scott from his situation, it wasn't long before Scott overextended himself again.
 Scott died a bankrupt in 1808 and Brown acquired much of Scott's property and set himself up as a planter.
 Brown died in 1825.